LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 >**When** you enter via the AWS `Management console`
 **Then** you should have access to `AWS Glue` and `Athena` via the **☷ Services** menu

-#### b) Alternatively, this guide is for ***any data professional*** curious about the Data Platform and needing to understand how to maintain a data pipeline involving an API resource like Tascomi
+### This guide is useful to ***any data professional***

+Data professionals, curious about the Data Platform and want to understand how to maintain a data pipeline involving an API resource like Tascomi:

->How can API data resources be added to an existing data pipeline to produce new data tables in the Data Platform and refreshed daily.
+>How can I add API data resources to an existing data pipeline and have those data tables refreshed daily in the Data Platform?
 How hard is it actual practice?
 What can I learn from those having already done it?
 How can I make these processes more efficient and what opportunities are there to reduce platform running costs and make it easier to use and maintain?

-Either way, this guide assumes a basic understanding of `AWS Glue` and `Amazon Athena` and what they are for.
-Also a practiced understanding of how ***Git*** and ***Github*** work is desirable, eg. how to create a new branch and subsequently merge it with the main trunk of development.
+Either way, this guide assumes a basic understanding of `AWS Glue` and `Amazon Athena` and what they are for; assumes an understanding of how ***Git*** and ***Github*** work, eg. how to create a new branch and subsequently merge it with the main trunk of development.
 In practice, it is expected that analysts will need to reach out to other members of the **Data Platform team** for code review and assistance in deploying the changes and rolling back faults in production, since they will not have all the system permissions needed to do those things.

 ### The grand scenario

-A data user has identified ***Tascomi API resources*** needed by **Planning**, which are not currently unavailable as tables in the `dataplatform-prod-Tascomi-refined-zone` of the ***Production Data Platform***, and therefore those resources must be added to the ***Tascomi data pipeline***.
+A data user identified some ***Tascomi API resources*** needed for **Planning** but could not find the corresponding tables in the `dataplatform-prod-Tascomi-refined-zone` of the ***Production Data Platform***.
+The missing data resources must be added to the ***Tascomi data pipeline*** before the  data user can find those tables and subsequently produce the insight that **Planning** need.

 This service request may be factored into the following ticket template.
 Each of the following sections may be transcribed to a new [***numbered Jira ticket***](#the-grand-scenario)...